xmos/lib_mic_array/doc/rst/src/getting_started.rst

   requirement will depend on the configuration used.
 * Memory - The mic array requires a modest amount of memory for code and data.
   (see :ref:`resource_usage`).
-* Chanends - At least 4 chanends must be available for signaling between threads/sub-components.
+* Chanends - At least 4 chanends must be available for signalling between threads/sub-components.

 .. _mic_array_declare_resources: